 Are Gum Recession Treatments Affordable?

 Aside from concerns about the procedure itself, many people are concerned about paying for treatments.
 Dental discount plans are often an effective way to treat gum recession quickly and affordably.
 A discount card entitles members to discounts of 15% to 60% on a variety of dental procedures often including check-ups and gum disease treatments such as deep cleanings and grafts.
-Discount plans only take a few days to activate and can then be used as often as you wish during the year.
+Dental discount plans only take a few days to activate and can then be used as often as you wish during the year.

 Unfortunately, if gum recession is left untreated, pain and tooth loss are the likely result.
 So, you’ll want to treat gum recession as early as possible.
 Fortunately, treatments are safe, easy and affordable (with the help of dental discount card).
 By taking care of your gums, you’re helping protect the foundation of your entire oral health.